philipp-schwarz/draw16/README.md

 ![](docimg/trans50.png "")
 **50% transparency - okay**
-When a pixel has 50% transparency (alpha 127/128) it will be processed faster, but not super fast.
+When a pixel has 50% transparency (alpha 127/128) set it will be processed faster, but not super fast.

 ![](docimg/trans25.png "")
 **25% or 75% transparency - still okay**
-When a pixel has 25% or 75% transparency (alpha 63/64, 191/192) it will be processed faster than fine transparency.
+When a pixel has 25% or 75% transparency (alpha 63/64, 191/192) set it will be processed faster than fine transparency.

 ![](docimg/transfree.png "")
 **Fine transparency - slow**
 Fine transparency between 0% and 100% is slow.
 Keep that in mind.
 Use it when you really need it.
 Try to avoid it.

-## Drawing functions
+## Colors

+Colors are written as hex values.
+Unlike many other formats Draw16 uses BGR (blue, green, red) instead of RGB, because BGR is processed faster.

+	var red   = 0x0000ff;
+	var green = 0x00ff00;
+	var blue  = 0xff0000;

+If you prefer RGB you can use the color function.

 **Draw16.color**(r, g, b) - convert RGB color to BGR, return it

+	var red   = Draw16.color(255, 0, 0);
+	var green = Draw16.color(0, 255, 0);
+	var blue  = Draw16.color(0, 0, 255);

+## Color drawing functions

+Colors can be used to draw pixels and basic shapes, filled and unfilled.

 ![Draw16.drawPixel](docimg/Draw16.drawPixel.png "drawPixel")
 **Draw16.drawPixel**(color, x, y) - draw color at x, y